What is salt and how does it affect our blood pressure?Last Updated : 10 February 2023

 Does reducing salt improve our blood pressure?

-It is important to note that salt is not the only lifestyle factor that can influence our blood pressure.
-Other factors such as eating enough potassium, maintaining a healthy body weight, not smoking, and being physically active are also important when it comes to reducing blood pressure.
+Salt is not the only lifestyle factor that can influence our blood pressure.
+Other factors such as eating enough potassium, maintaining a healthy body weight, not smoking, and being physically active are also important.
 You can find 7 lifestyle tips to help reduce blood pressure here.

 Figure 3.
 Tips to improve blood pressure.